Agent Trust Map

 Sub-Agent Tracking

-Option 1: MCP _meta field
+Option 1: _meta field

 Include sub-agent identity in the _meta field of each tools/call request: